-I am actually waiting for the church to restore the Logan Temple's beauty.
+I am hoping for The Church of Jesus Christ of Latter-day Saints to restore the Logan Temple's beauty.
 At minimum they could add moldings, door handles, etc. that match the style of the original temple.
 I think they should really go further and completely restore it, or as close as possible.
 The Nauvoo Temple was restored in this way.
 While it is technically not the same floor plan as the original (originally endowments were performed in the attic and an assembly hall was on the 2nd floor where endowment rooms now are) it is close and follows the spirit of the original structure and the architecture matches the original architecture.
 The Logan Temple could similarly be restored.

 Here are pictures of the original Logan Temple Interior: